-I have six one-act plays, written for students, which have been well-received by the audiences of parents and friends.
-All are suitable for teenage actors and community theatre groups seeking something lively and engaging.
-They are presented below in brief synopsis, with cast sizes referred to in number and gender e.g. 3M, 3F…in most cases, there is a little flexibility possible when casting.
+Here are some of my one-act plays, written originally for students, well-received by their parent/friend audiences and suitable for teenage actors and/or community theatre groups seeking something lively and engaging.
+They are presented below in brief synopsis, with cast sizes referred to in number and gender e.g. 3M, 3F.
+In most cases, there is casting flexibility.

-Springtime Dream – 2M, 11F – All in rhyming couplets, this fragmentary reimagining of a Shakespeare classic will delight audiences young and old.
+Springtime Dream – 2M, 11F or 7M, 10F (slightly revised version) – All in rhyming couplets, this mashup of a Shakespeare classic will delight audiences young and old.
 Titania, Puck and a bunch of dysfunctional fairies oversee the romantic progress of an Athenian quartet in the woods.
-This is a fun play, especially for girls and it has wonderful opportunities for a creative costume designer.
+This is a fun play, especially for girls, and it has wonderful opportunities for a creative costume designer.